Uma-Aditya/shopsmart-your-digital-grocery-store-experience/README.md

 ---

-## 🧪 Sample Admin & User Credentials (Optional)

-> You can use `seed.js` to populate your database with default admin and product data.

----

 ## 🙌 Contributing

 Pull requests are welcome!
 If you find a bug or want to suggest an enhancement, please open an issue or PR.